pourmalek/covir2/longitudinal/20210709/README.md

 Starting from covir2 uptake 20210515, IMPE model is version 7.
 Uptake 20210515 uses IMPE update 20210510, the first IMPE update with model version 8.

+.

+Change of other models' versions is not present in this longitudinal visualization of uptakes 20210401 to 20210709.

 <br/><br/>
 ****